apache/bahir/sql-cloudant/README.md

 --- |:---:| ---
 database||cloudant database name
 selector| all documents| a selector written in Cloudant Query syntax, specifying conditions for selecting documents.
 Only documents satisfying the selector's conditions will be retrieved from Cloudant and loaded into Spark.

-###  Configuration in spark-submit using --conf option

-The above stated configuration keys can also be set using `spark-submit --conf` option.
-When passing configuration in spark-submit, make sure adding "spark." as prefix to the keys.

 <div id='Known-limitations'/>